Chapter 02 - The Game Loop

 }

-The Render class is just now another place holder that just clears the screen:
+The `Render` class is just another placeholder that clears the screen:

 package org.lwjglb.engine.graph;